 - Social media is visual, so spend time dressing your products and making posts look good with filters and image editing.

 - Emojis and motivational posts always go down well!
 Don’t be afraid to be a bit cheeky and relaxed on social.

 No online store is an island.

-Online reviews are an ecommerce cornerstone and will need to be factored into your overall content strategy.
+- Online reviews are an ecommerce cornerstone and will need to be factored into your overall content strategy.
 How are you going to acquire reviews?
 Do you need incentives?

-What sorts of review formats and layouts are you going to prioritize?
+- What sorts of review formats and layouts are you going to prioritize?
 Think about how questions and images will impact the reviewer’s message.

-Encourage lively social media conversations about your products or services to create a sense of community.
+- Encourage lively social media conversations about your products or services to create a sense of community.
 Ask questions, be helpful, host giveaways – get people involved with the power of great content.

 LUSH USA has customer reviews that are socomprehensive you almost feel like you’ve tested the product yourself beforeyou buy it!
-The reviews are embedded on product pages and are really easy to
+The reviews are embedded on product pages and are really easy toread and navigate through.

 How to open a store content first